vincentlux/simple-MDL/README.md

 * Deployed on ip; waiting for mapping to subdomain of simple.unc.edu

 ## todo
-* fix speech cors issue after kaz open 5000
+* fix speech cors issue on port5002 (currently using v2 speech api)
+* build https safe connection so that everywhere can connect

 # nginx setup:
 * modify nginx files under `/etc/nginx/sites-available`